Homer Simpson: “Five-alarm chili, eh? (Takes a bite) One…two…Hey, what’s the big idea?”

 Vestiges of Fire Station #8’s halcyon days can still be found though even firehouse veterans might be challenged to espy them.
 Most readily identifiable as a firehouse standard are the interior red brick walls.
 The bay doors from which trucks ambled onto Menaul have been walled in with tall windows providing vantage points for of one of the city’s busiest thoroughfares.
 The old firehouse’s kitchen is gone, replaced by the restaurant’s entrance-reception area.
 The “apparatus room,” essentially a large garage in which the firetrucks were housed, now serves as the restaurant’s sole dining room.

 If you’ve surmised there’s an affiliation between Duran’s Station and the Old Town area’s Duran’s Central Pharmacy, you’re probably a Duke City native.
-Duran’s Station is owned by Marcel Ghattas, eldest scion of Robert Ghattas, the long-time owner of Duran’s Central Pharmacy and patriarch of a prolific family of restaurateurs (daughter Myra owns and operates the Slate Street Cafe).
+Duran’s Station is owned by Marcel Ghattas, eldest scion of Robert Ghattas, the long-time owner of Duran’s Central Pharmacy and patriarch of a prolific family of restaurateurs (daughter Myra owns and operates the Slate Street Cafe as well as Sixty Six Acres).
 Now, if you know why both restaurants are named “Duran” and not “Ghattas,” you just might be a Duke City historian.
 In the late 1950s, Robert Ghattas began working with Pete Duran at Pete’s Pharmacy which then included a soda fountain.
 A few years later, Robert purchased the pharmacy from Pete and the soda fountain came with it.
 So did the name.

 As consumer tastes changed, interest in the soda fountain waned, prompting Robert to change the menu to cater to neighborhood tastes.
 In a predominantly Hispanic neighborhood, it just made sense that Duran’s should offer New Mexican cuisine.
 The rest, as the proverbial “they” say, is history.
 Today Duran’s menu is practically the same as it was on the day it was introduced.
 Duran’s has become a home away from home for blue- and white-collar diners who converge there for breakfast and lunch.
 The menu at Duran’s Station is nearly identical to the menu at its elder sibling, but instead of breakfast, it serves lunch and dinner.
 Duran’s Station can also accommodate more diners.